political points

 - Thomas, March 16, 2025

 A president of the United States does not have the time, nor should they want to spend the time, chairing an iconic non-profit instead of leading a massive federal government apparatus.
-Promises made should be kept, but this was not one.
+Promises made should be kept, but this one was not.

 - Thomas, March 15, 2025